SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 ## Numerical Expressions

-In programming, we can calculate **numerical expressions**, for example:
+In programming we can calculate **numerical expressions**, for example:

 ```Java
 int expr = (3 + 5) * (4 – 2);
 ```
 The standard rule for priorities of arithmetic operations is applied: **multiplying and dividing are always done before adding and subtracting**.
-In case of an **expression in brackets, it is calculated first**, but we already know all of that from school math.
+In case of an **expression in brackets it is calculated first**, but we already know all of that from school math.

 ### Example: Calculating Trapezoid Area